zs0302/Leary-lab-manual/README.md

 - Your assigned box folder
 - consent forms, keys to subject IDs (identifiable data ok)

 ### Data organization
-Your project folders should typically look something like this:
-- `ProjectName/Data`
-  - contains a folder for raw data - always keep a copy of the raw (i.e., unprocessed/original) data & keep it separate from the copy that you're using in your pipeline
-  - processed data used in following steps – should be labeled clearly
-  - this folder also contains a file documenting demographic & other summary info
-  - final, clean data sets used for analysis, containing all created variables and corresponding data dictionary.
-- `ProjectName/Results`
-  - contains folders or files of each type of results, e.g. report, summary
-- `ProjectName/Program`
-  - contains folders for code
-- `ProjectName/Output`
-  - contains the outputs of program
+The projects will have the following folders in each project folder for consistent project management (Data, Program, Output, Reports).

+*	Data – put all Data here, initial data, formatted data, data dictionaries etc. You should keep the original data in a folder labeled "Original".
+Put all datasets you created in an archive folder so that other members can check the data at anytime, without rerunning your code.
+Final version for all analyses must be exported to .csv format and have a corresponding data dictionary.
+*	Programs – put all R code here or any other code.
+You must save your R code each time you revise it.
+You must annotate all of your R code.
+It may be years until you need to re-visit a project (or I may need to later on).
+Annotate your code!
+*	Output – put all calculated tables, figures, and other output here.
+You must save your R workspace here.
+*	Reports – put all report drafts here as well as any other reporting documents or data.

-You are encouraged to use an organization scheme like the above one.
-When you archive the dataset, you will be required to format it like the above (or something similarly transparent in its organization), so might as well start that way.
+You should use an organization scheme like the above one.
+When you archive the dataset, you will be required to format it like the above (or something similarly transparent in its organization), so it might as well start that way.

+### File management
+You must save each file with the date in the filename using the following format, “yyyymmdd”.
+For example, if I were saving a report for an ACL project on Aug 10, 2017 it would be saved as “Report_ACLproject_20170810.docx”.
+It is extremely important that the R code file matches the R workspace file – this is why putting dates in the file names are so important.
+Never delete old files – they should all have different names (because of the date at the end) and be placed in an “OLD” subfolder, within each project folder.

+### Basic Data Management
+All data must be checked for validity, reasonability, and formatting.
+Sometimes missing data are denoted by “.”, “_”, “NA”, “NaN”, “-99” or “9999”.
+Or sometimes values are incorrect, for example, if you have a negative weight or weigh 9999lbs.
+If you do not check, these can be included in calculated means and other analyses.
+These may need to be re-coded – this is fine as long as this is documented in the report.

+All statistical assumptions must be met prior to analysis.
+If assumptions are not met, investigate other approaches (e.g. non-parametric) or by combining categories for small cell counts.

 ### Archiving inactive datasets
 Before you leave the lab, you will be required to document and archive all datasets that you have collected or analyzed.
 The dataset will be reviewed before you leave.
-Please move the data to Box folders, and make sure annotated codes are included and will run data.
+Please move the data to your Box folders, and make sure annotated codes are included and will run data (e.g. produce the final data).

 ### Data sharing
 Not only is data-sharing the right thing to do, we are actually required to do so for any dataset that was funded by the NIH.
 We will make these datasets publicly available within a year of publishing the first paper from the dataset.
 The final datasets must be extended in .csv format with data dictionary.
 You should also be prepared to share any scripts that you used in your published processing & analysis pipeline.
-Dr. Leary will be responsible for sharing all final data; you arae responsible for formatting and organizing your data so she can do that.
+Dr. Leary will be responsible for sharing all final data; you are responsible for formatting and organizing your data so she can do that.

 # Funding

 ## Allocation of expenses